fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 There are several ways to approach this.

-1. Attempt to work around within this proposal.
+1. Attempt to work around within this proposal e.g ise Boost function instead of std::function.
 2. Merge the two ways together avoiding the features which are not supported.
 3. Move this idea to another system e.g. Raspberry Pi PICO.